Stirling's plans have been drawn up after extensive consultation involving

 - Stirling City Commission.

 What we will deliver.

 The Harbour includes a National Tartan Cente, a centre for third sector innovation, community access to co-located public sector organisations through a shared Civic Space, external performance and events through a bespoke City Harbour Square and The Engine Shed - a unique centre for conservation skills and heritage excellence.

 This project would place Stirling at the forefront of digital innovation and enterprise nationally and internationally.
-A Digital Hub will provide a dynamic, inspiring and collaborative space where buisnesses and students come together to create and innovate - helpiing produce sustainable economic growth and opportunities for all across the city.
+A Digital Hub will provide a dynamic, inspiring and collaborative space where buisinesses and students come together to create and innovate - helping produce sustainable economic growth and opportunities for all across the city.

 This will address the shortage of space in the city for incubating and developing the small to medium sized enterprise (SME) sector by providing new space for established businesses to develop.

 Investment will result in the intermediate provision of new, high quality and felxible accommodation in the heart of the city and a strong pipeline of accommodation to support our projected future growth.